swigg/sensirion-core/README.md

 This Rust library offers a standardized set of functionalities for developing device drivers for Sensirion I<sup>2</sup>C devices.
 Built on top of [sensirion-i2c-rs](https://github.com/Sensirion/sensirion-i2c-rs), it simplifies implementation by providing a higher-level interface.
 By defining specific traits, developers can minimize boilerplate code while enhancing usability.

+> ![NOTE]
+> Currently, this crate relies on `alloc` and requires an allocator.
+A `no-alloc` version is in development to eliminate this dependency.

 ## Examples Drivers

 To see how other device drivers utilize this crate, refer to the following examples: